Infinite-step stationarity of rotor walk and the wired spanning forest: Notations and definitions

 \section{Notations and definitions}

 Throughout this paper, we will denote by $G:=(V,E)$ a connected simple (i.e., no loops or multiple edges) undirected graph that is locally finite (i.e., every vertex has finitely many edges).
-We will denote by $a$ the \emph{initial location} of a rotor walk, which is a vertex of $G$.
-We will denote by $Z$ the \emph{sink} of a rotor walk, which is a (possibly empty, possibly infinite) subset of $V$.
+We will always assume that $|V|$ is infinite.
+We will denote by $a \in V$ the \emph{initial location} of a rotor walk.
+We will denote by $Z$ the \emph{sink} of a rotor walk, which is a (possibly empty or infinite) subset of $V$.